pstreemaze/Project-Image_compression/README.md

 # Project-Image_compression
-Fast and easy image compression algorithm for a black and white image.
+Fast and easy image compression algorithm for a gray scale image.